nelly2k/notes/coding/aws/networking/route53.md

 - Failover Routing.
 Active and passive environment, uses healthcheck
 - Geolocation Routing.
 Knows where customers physically are.
 - Geoproximity Routine Traffic Flow Only).
 Advanced.
-- Multivale Answer Policy, the same as simple but with healthchecks
+- Multi-value Answer Policy, the same as simple but with healthchecks.
+I will return several IP addresses, as a sort of basic load balancer